mgreenberry/MS2-Smart-Associates/README.md

 ### Forking
 * If you wish to use this repository as a starting point for your own design, or to contribute to this project, you can fork it.
 Follow the steps below.
   1. Navigate to the repository in [github](https://github.com/).
   2. Choose the correct repository.
-In this case it is [Happy Hands](https://github.com/mgreenberry/ms2-smart-associates)
+In this case it is [Smart Associates](https://github.com/mgreenberry/ms2-smart-associates)
   2. Click 'Fork' in the top-right corner. ![](assets/images/readme-images/github-fork-button.png)
   4. This will then create a copy (make sure you have already created your own github account) in your repository
   5. Now follow the steps outlined in [project creation](#project-creation)